WarriorOfWhat/Hostingway/README.md

 <img width="761" height="732" alt="image" src="https://github.com/user-attachments/assets/5c1bb8f1-a120-4952-9f18-10c16bd7bc71" />

 Quizzingway is to help with trivia nights!
-It allows you to pre-prep the questions, allow for multiple variations of the answer, and accounts for typos with a 25% margin for error.
+It allows you to pre-prep the questions, allow for multiple variations of the answer, and accounts for typos with a 25% margin for error.<br>

 **Quizzingway Chat Channel:** Where to announce the question and winner.<br>